Modelling top-quark decays in $t\bar{t}t\bar{t}$ production at the LHC: Numerical results

 Finally, we analyse two dimensionless distributions.
 In Figure \ref{fig:y_b1_dPhi_l2l4} we plot the rapidity of the hardest $b$-jet, $y(b_1)$, and the angular distance between the first and second hardest charged leptons, $\Delta \phi (\ell_1\ell_2)$.
 The $\Delta \phi (\ell_1\ell_2)$ observable is sensitive to new physical scenarios in which new heavy states can be produced that further decay into top quarks.
 In general, the angular distributions of charged leptons are of great importance, because they reflect spin correlations and can be used to probe the ${\cal CP}$ quantum numbers of such new states.
-For both observables we observe that the ratio of the parton-shower predictions to fixed-order results is rather flat.
-The normalization change is in the range of $5\%-10\%$ depending on whether an attempt is made to identify the $b$-jets from top-quark decays.
+For both observables, we note that the ratio of the parton-shower based predictions to fixed-order results is flat, with any differences arising solely from changes in normalisation.
+We verified this explicitly by also generating the normalised differential cross-section distributions.
+This normalisation change is in the range of $5\%-10\%$ depending on whether an attempt is made to identify the $b$-jets from top-quark decays.
 Also for these two observables, the MEC method helps to bring the different predictions closer together.
-The difference in the normalization factor is reduced to a value below $5\%$, which is within the obtained theoretical uncertainties.
+The difference in the normalisation factor is reduced to a value below $5\%$, which is within the obtained theoretical uncertainties.
 Although we have only shown the rapidity of the hardest $b$-jet here, the same conclusions can be drawn for the remaining three $b$-jets, i.e. for $y(b_2)$, $y(b_3)$ and $y(b_4)$.
 Similarly, every other combination of leptons that we used to construct $\Delta \phi (\ell\ell)$ behaved similarly to the $\Delta \phi (\ell_1\ell_2)$ differential cross-section distribution for all the theoretical predictions that we considered.